 - Patients should tell their healthcare provider if they are pregnant or planning to become pregnant.
 There is a pregnancy exposure registry that monitors pregnancy outcomes in women who are exposed to Wakix during pregnancy.

-Development History and FDA Approval Process for Wakix
+Development Timeline for Wakix

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.